AayushBiswas/hacktoberfest_2022/README.md

   <h2> Follow Rules</h2>

   - Every program/file must be in correct folder</h3>

   - Star my repo </h3>

+  - For other programming languages than html, css, js must upload screenshot or video </h3>

   - only genuine contributions are accepted</h3>